 It renders irrelevant the doctrine of Divine chastisement.
 Why have chastisement if Christians are completely surrendered?
 It would not be necessary!

 It sacrifices the reality of free grace.
-“Surrender puts the emphasis on works.”
+“Surrender emphasizes works.”

 It substitutes a new terminology for Biblical terminology.
 The word “surrender” is never used in the New Testament for salvation.
 The word “yield” is used for believers (Ro.
 12:1-2; 6:13).